gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 significant relationship between our water computer performing addition, and an electronic computer performing addition, and a brain performing addition.

-In this, I think, is what explains Chalmers interest in panpsychism: if he wants to consistently follow through on his principle that any physical state that has the structure of an algorithm is in fact, running that algorithm, and also thinking it, then we should accept that thermostats really are thinking about the temperature of our house.
+In this, I think, is what explains Chalmers' interest in panpsychism: if he wants to consistently follow through on his principle that any physical state that has the structure of an algorithm is in fact, running that algorithm, and also thinking it, then we should accept that thermostats really are thinking about the temperature of our house.
-[REF]
+(See Chalmers 1996, pp. 293-296.)

 A problem with Chalmer's panpsychism is, what if we took an ordinary thermostat, and simply rewired its outputs, so that when the thermostat "knew" that it was too cold, the result would be that the heat would go off, and when it "knew" that